hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 * Solution： The author found that the contracts called by a large number of transactions all executed the same code, so by extracting a small number of different data flows and execution flow results, it was possible to cover all transaction execution results to the greatest extent possible.
 * Design: First, in the consensus phase, all possible transaction execution results are analyzed through speculative execution technology, and the sequence of these possible executions is converted into a new, faster execution intermediate representation, and then these intermediate representations are used in the transaction execution phase to achieve faster transactions executing and state transferring.
 * Implement: The authors implemented their design based on the go-ethereum client, dubbed the Foreruner.
-* Evaluation：Forerunner can bring six times acceleration to Ethereum transaction execution.
+* Evaluation： Forerunner can bring six times acceleration to Ethereum transaction execution.

 # 23_11_5
 ## SP20 | Executable Operational Semantics of Solidity